 Once the committee has made a decision, the Academic Dean will notify the student and the instructor in writing.
-The student may appeal committee's decision to the Vice President for Academic Services.
+The student may appeal committee's decision to the Provost.
 The student must appeal the decision in writing within five days of receipt of the notification from the Academic Dean.

-Upon notification from the student, the Vice President for Academic Services
+Upon notification from the student, the Provost